johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Distributed functions and protocol conformances

-It is legal to declare an `DistributedActor` bound protocol, and to declare `distributed` functions inside it.
+It is legal to declare a `DistributedActor` bound protocol, and to declare `distributed` functions inside it.
 In fact, this is a common use-case and will eventually allow developers to vend their APIs as plain protocols, without having to share the underlying `distributed actor` implementation.
-Such protocol may be defined as:
+Such protocols may be defined as:

 ```swift
 protocol DistributedFunctionality: DistributedActor {